solarwinds/appoptics-apm-node/README.md

 - liboboe installed at standard lib path
     - (installed as part of TraceView signup; node-traceview is a noop without it)

+## Release Notes

+Here you can see the [history of what we've released](https://support.appneta.com/cloud/nodejs-instrumentation-release-notes) and also the different framewoks and versions we support.

 ## Installation

 The `traceview` module is [available on npm](http://npmjs.org/package/traceview) and can be installed by navigating to your app root and running: